indevi0us/misanthro.py/README.md

 ![Misanthropy Logo](static/logo.png)
 # Misanthro.py
-Misanthro.py is a powerful tool designed to test blind injection vulnerabilities in web applications.
-This tool automates the process of identifying and exploiting these vulnerabilities by injecting payloads into HTTP headers, cookies, and GET/POST parameters.
-Misanthropy is intended for use by penetration testers and security researchers.
+Misanthro.py is a powerful tool designed to test for blind injection vulnerabilities in web applications.
+It automates the process of identifying and exploiting these vulnerabilities by injecting payloads into HTTP headers, cookies, and GET/POST parameters.
+Misanthro.py is intended for use by penetration testers and security researchers.

 ## Features
 - Supports injection into HTTP headers, cookies, and GET/POST parameters.
 - Can target multiple URLs simultaneously.
 - Customizable payloads for different types of injections.
-- Verbose output for detailed logging of the attack process.
+- Verbose output for detailed logging of the attack process (misanthro_log.txt).

 ## Installation
 To use Misanthro.py, you need to have Python3 installed.
 You can install the required dependencies using pip: